uglykidmat/geonames/README.md

 ]
 ```
 The search will be on the coordinates, and use the postalcode/countrycode couple to find the subdivisions.
+This URL is protected by a token : 'geonamesToken', if not provided you will encounter a 401 error.

 ### Subdivisions